-Excessively fast travel speeds also decrease penetration, create a narrower and/or highly crowned bead, and possibly underfill or undercut, which is when the area outside of the weld is concave or recessed.
+Excessively fast travel speeds also decrease penetration and create a narrower and/or highly crowned bead.
+It can also possibly lead to underfill or undercut, which is when the area outside of the weld is concave or recessed.
 Note toward the end of the bead in the image below how the bead appears inconsistent as if the puddle were trying to keep up.

 Traveling too fast will create a thinner/undersized bead that will have more of a V-shaped ripple effect in the puddle rather than a nice U-shaped, or stacked dimes, effect.

-These tips, along with practice and patience, will get you headed in the right direction to improve your stick welding technique.
+These tips, along with practice and patience, will help you improve your stick welding technique.